Extending App Connect with plugins

 - An admin logs into App Connect and installs that plugin to their account.

-- An admin, if the plugin supports the capability, can then customize and configure the plugin.
+- An admin, if the plugin supports it, can then customize and configure the plugin.

 Supported log types